shepherd-s/webots-vehicle_controller/README.md

 so you just have to open it in your simulator.
 It is recommended to use QtCreator to run the controller, there is a Qmake file provided also ("genetic_truck.pro").

-## IMPORTANT NOTE
-This is the first version converging as expected, you should see a fairly good population at about generation 100 where almost all pass the first curve and many of them pass the second one.
-By now, the algorithm came out with the idea of maximize time travelled, so it became pretty slow when turning as the optimization function is time travelled * average velocity because it found out that there is a wider range to play in time rather than in average velocity, but this can be easily changed.
-At the moment it is converging well.

 ## ALGORITHM
 *The simulation has to be reset (Ctrl+Shift+T in the simulator) every time before the controller is run,* *if not, it will throw a segmentation fault error.*